computing-in-the-liberal-arts/SIGCSE2022-Affiliated-Event/docs/CallForParticipation.md

 - [SIGCSE 2020 Pre-Symposium event](https://computing-in-the-liberal-arts.github.io/SIGCSE2020-PreSymposium-Event/)

 The program committee invites submissions for the following sessions:
-* __Curricular Innovations:__ A panel discussion and breakout sessions around curricular innovations that support uniquely liberal arts approaches to computing.
+* __Curricular Innovations:__ A panel discussion of curricular innovations that support uniquely liberal arts approaches to computing.
+Panelists will be selected from submissions.
+The panel will be followed by breakout sessions centered around submitted curricular innovations.
+Breakout sessions will be led by panelists and program committee members.
-* __Unconfrence:__ An unconference session focused on topics broadly connected to computing in a liberal arts context.
+* __Unconference:__ Unconferences are built around sessions proposed by event participants.
+Sessions can take many forms, but interaction and discussion should be prioritized.
+While sessions can focus on information sharing, they should have sufficient focus that some desired outcome, conclusion, repository of best practices, or other product results.
+Sessions can also follow a more structured workshop format intended to teach participants or demonstrate a technique.
+For this event, session proposals will be selected from submissions and distributed to participants.

 All submissions will be lightly screened by the program committee for suitability.
 All suitable submissions will be made available to the community through this site and all authors of accepted submissions will receive an invitation to participate in the event.